Su Pollard: Career

 Following an apprenticeship at the Arts Theatre in Nottingham, Pollard appeared on Opportunity Knocks in 1974, singing "I Cain't Say No" from Oklahoma!, and came second to a singing Jack Russell.

 She went on to direct the musicals The Desert Song and Rose-Marie with John Hanson.
 Pollard has also starred in the Cameron Mackintosh West End production of Godspell, played opposite Jack Wild in Big Sin City at the Roundhouse and toured in the musical Grease as part of a company that also included Tracey Ullman.
 Pollard appeared with Tim Brooke-Taylor and Hugh Paddick in the farce Not Now, Darling, won a role in Andrew Sachs's play Philately Will Get You Nowhere and appeared at the Mermaid Theatre in a celebration of the music of Cole Porter, titled Oh Mr. Porter!
 She also appeared as the hostess in the 1980 documentary short The Great British Striptease, which was compered by Bernard Manning in Blackpool.

 Pollard's first comedy role was in a BBC series screened in 1979, Two Up, Two Down, in which she played a hippy named Flo.
-Paul Nicholas played her partner, Jimmy, both of whom were squatting in the house of a nice middle-class couple.
-It only lasted for one series, but later that year came the pilot programme for a new BBC comedy written by Jimmy Perry and David Croft set in a holiday camp.
+Paul Nicholas played her partner, Jimmy; they were squatting in the house of a nice middle-class couple.
+It lasted for only one series, but later that year came the pilot programme for a new BBC comedy written by Jimmy Perry and David Croft set in a holiday camp.
 Pollard landed the role of chalet maid Peggy Ollerenshaw in Hi-de-Hi!
 She continued in this role until the programme's end in 1988.
 During the run of Hi-de-Hi!, Pollard also had a singing career, and in 1986, she reached No. 2 in the UK singles chart with the song "Starting Together", the theme song from the BBC Television 'fly-on-the-wall' documentary series The Marriage.
 It was her only Top 40 hit; her first single, "Come to Me (I Am Woman)", had reached No. 71 in 1985, and her only charting album, Su, peaked at No. 86 in the UK Albums Chart in November 1986.
 In 1987, she toured the UK with The Su Pollard Show and co-hosted It's a Royal Knockout.

-Pollard starred in the stage production of Hi De Hi! - The Holiday Musical, along with most of the cast from the television series, playing sell out seasons in Bournemouth, London and Blackpool.
+Pollard starred in the stage production of Hi De Hi! – The Holiday Musical, along with most of the cast from the television series, playing sell out seasons in Bournemouth, London and Blackpool.
 In 1985, she played Sally in the West End production of Me And My Girl at the Adelphi Theatre, which she appeared in for over a year.
 This was followed by roles in a national tour of Rodgers and Hart's Babes in Arms, playing Bonny Byrun opposite Matthew Kelly, and the title role in Sweet Charity at the Connaught Theatre, Worthing.